 Rural New South Wales covers many separate airsheds and has a relatively low population density with no significant industrial sources of pollution.
 Our monitoring in regional and rural NSW comprises two networks.
 One network monitors air quality in key regional centres.
 The second network is an expansion of the NSW Community DustWatch network and monitors dust and particles in both rural centres and remote locations across central and western NSW.

 Air quality monitoring in regional and rural NSW

 Our monitoring network in regional and rural New South Wales includes key regional centres and multiple rural stations from the Community DustWatch network.

 We monitor air quality at several regional centres in New South Wales: Gunnedah, Narrabri and Tamworth (North-west Slopes), Armidale (Northern Tablelands), Bathurst and Orange (Central Tablelands), Goulburn (Southern Tablelands), Albury and Wagga Wagga North (South-west Slopes).

 The Gunnedah and Narrabri stations are part of the Namoi Air Quality Monitoring Network, which is operated by the Department of Planning, Industry and Environment and supported by the NSW Environment Protection Authority.

 We monitor gaseous parameters, NEPH (visibility) and fine particles as PM10 and PM2.5 as well as meteorological variables.
-Data from the regional sites are reported hourly, as concentrations and AQI values.
+Data from the regional sites are reported hourly, as air quality category (AQC) ratings.